-The pressure is mounting for organizations to act responsibly and “do the right thing” when it comes to environmental and social issues.
+The pressure is mounting for organisations to act responsibly and “do the right thing” when it comes to environmental and social issues.
 Many have made promises to find and address these issues head on.
 But those that do not follow up on their promises will likely feel financial and reputational impacts.

 Now is the time for businesses to not only define (or revisit) their purpose, but also to act on their promises to have positive social and environmental impacts in their communities and beyond.
-But the reality of turning promises into progress can be daunting for many organizations.
+But the reality of turning promises into progress can be daunting for many organisations.
 Business leaders require deep visibility into the processes and procedures that keep their operations running—from procurement and product development to human resources and financial reporting.
 Business operations face the need to adapt to meet ESG requirements, with individual functions committing to and reporting on key metrics that showcase progress against ESG standards.

-To make a real impact, businesses can consider adopting a framework that can help quickly integrate ESG principles into the core of their organization, identify opportunities and mitigate risks associated with ESG practices, and define measurement and reporting capabilities that highlight progress.
+To make a real impact, businesses can consider adopting a framework that can help quickly integrate ESG principles into the core of their organisation, identify opportunities and mitigate risks associated with ESG practices, and define measurement and reporting capabilities that highlight progress.

-By adopting an integrated ESG controls framework, organizations have the ability to make quick and convincing impacts on their ESG commitments.
+By adopting an integrated ESG controls framework, organisations have the ability to make quick and convincing impacts on their ESG commitments.
 Business leaders can also access the comprehensive data needed to present the environmental and social progress their companies have made.

 As they embark on their Future of Controls journey, businesses can consider these elements to establish and implement a robust ESG controls framework: